Integrating Semi-Supervised and Active Learning for Semantic Segmentation: Related Work

 \subsection{Semi-supervised semantic segmentation}

-In the field of semi-supervised learning, consistency regularization is widely explored and primarily aims to enforce neural networks to produce consistent predictions by incorporating various types of perturbations.
+In the field of semi-supervised learning, consistency regularisation is widely explored and primarily aims to enforce neural networks to produce consistent predictions by incorporating various types of perturbations.
 The strategies for the said perturbations can be categorised into \textit{input} \cite{french2019semi, olsson2021classmix, zou2020pseudoseg}, \textit{feature} \cite{ouali2020semi}, network \cite{chen2021semi} and \textit{hybrid}.

-Specifically, the Mean Teacher (MT) \cite{tarvainen2017mean} and Cross Pseudo Supervision (CPS)\cite{chen2021semi} are two well-known fundamental consistency learning frameworks.
-The former -- MT -- employs a teacher model whose parameters are the exponential moving average (EMA) of a student model's parameters.
-A few variations of this approach can be found in \cite{xu2022semi, hu2021semi}.
+Specifically, the Mean Teacher (MT) \cite{tarvainen2017mean} and Cross Pseudo Supervision (CPS)~\cite{chen2021semi} are two well-known fundamental consistency learning frameworks.
+The former, MT, employs a teacher model whose parameters are the exponential moving average (EMA) of a student model's parameters.
+A few variations of this approach can be found in the literature (See e.g., \cite{xu2022semi, hu2021semi}).
 AEL \cite{hu2021semi} introduces an adaptive CutMix and sampling strategy for unlabelled data, designed to enhance learning for underperforming classes based on the evaluation of the current model.
-U2PL \cite{wang2022semi_u2pl} leverages not only highly confident predictions for unlabelled data as pseudo-labels for training the networks but also utilizes ambiguous predictions as negative samples, helping the network learn by contrasting them with the corresponding positive samples.
+U2PL \cite{wang2022semi_u2pl} leverages not only highly confident predictions for unlabelled data as pseudo-labels for training the networks but also utilises ambiguous predictions as negative samples, helping the network learn by contrasting them with the corresponding positive samples.
 Dual Student \cite{ke2019dual} argued that the EMA-based Teacher-Student leads to a performance bottleneck due to the tight coupling between the two roles, with this interdependence intensifying as training progresses.
-On the other hand, the latter -- CPS -- leverages unlabelled data different from the Teacher-Student structures by enforcing consistency between two models with the same architecture but different initialization.
-Some other hybrid SSL approaches include ST++ \cite{yang2022st++}, ReCo \cite{liu2021bootstrapping}, and S4AL+ \cite{rangnekar2022semantic} integrating self-training, contrast or representation learning.